BlackRookSoftware/Redis/README.md

 Currently compatible with Redis 2.6+

+### Why?

+Some other Redis-interfacing libraries do the bare minimum for supporting commands, and they don't separate them categorically into meaningful ways suitable for DAOs or other drivers, nor do they contain ways to create/store object data, reflection-wise.

+This one does.

 ### Library

 Contained in this release is a series of classes that are used for Redis server functions, plus